VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 game.Add3DCamera().Add3DCameraController();
 ```

 Run the application again and use right-click and hold to rotate the camera towards the capsule, or follow the instructions displayed on the screen. 🎥 Feeling a bit more satisfied now?
-Let's make the experience even more interesting! 🎨✨
+Let’s make the experience even more interesting! 🎨✨

-{% include _alert.html type:'success' title: "You learnt how to add a 3D camera controller to the scene to allow basic camera movement.
-You can now rotate the camera using the mouse and keyboard." %}
+{% include _alert.html type:'success' title: "You’ve learned how to add a 3D camera controller to the scene, enabling basic camera movement.
+Now, you can rotate the camera using the mouse and keyboard, giving you more control over how you view the scene." %}

 ## Step 5: Reposition the Capsule - More Excitement! 📍

 Let's reposition the capsule to add a bit more excitement and give us a few extra seconds to admire it before it falls.
-Update the `Start` method as shown below, and don't forget to add the `Stride.Core.Mathematics` namespace for handling the 3D positioning.
+Update the `Start()` method as shown below, and don't forget to add the `Stride.Core.Mathematics` namespace for handling the 3D positioning.

+Update the `Program.cs` file to look like this, or simply replace the entire file:

 ```csharp
 using Stride.CommunityToolkit.Engine;